hmakelin/gisnav/docs/pages/api_documentation/index.rst

 **************************************************
 API Documentation
 **************************************************
-Here you can find the automatically generated **public API** documentation for the `GISNav ROS 2 package`_.
+Here you can find the automatically generated API documentation for the `GISNav ROS 2 package`_.
 Use the search bar or the below module index to find what you are looking for.

 .. _GISNav ROS 2 package: https://github.com/hmakelin/gisnav